-That a single model can achieve state-of-the-art or close to state-of-the-art performance in limited-training-data regimes is impressive.
+It is impressive that these models can achieve state-of-the-art performance in limited training data regimes.
 Most models developed until now have been designed for a single task, and thus can be evaluated effectively by a single metric.
-Despite their impressive capabilities, large pre-trained language models do come with shortcomings.
-For example, they can generate racist, sexist, and otherwise biased text.
-Furthermore, they can generate unpredictable and factually inaccurate text or even recreate private information.19 Combining large language models with symbolic approaches (knowledge bases, knowledge graphs), which are often used in large enterprises because they can be easily edited by human experts, is a non-trivial challenge.
+Despite their impressive capabilities, large pretrained language models do come with some drawbacks.
+For instance, GPT-3 still has serious weaknesses and sometimes makes very silly mistakes.
+Moreover, their effectiveness across so many tasks demands caution, as their defects are inherited by all the adapted models downstream.
+Currently we have no clear understanding of how they work, when they fail, and what emergent properties they present.
+To tackle these questions, much critical interdisciplinary collaboration and research are needed.
+Thus, some authors call these models foundation models to underscore their critically central yet incomplete character (Bommasani et al., 2021).
+According to Dodge et al. (2021), one of the largest NLP datasets available has been extensively "filtered" to remove Black and Hispanic authors, material related to LGBTQ identities, as well as source data that deals with a number of other minority identities.
+In short, they can generate racist, sexist, and otherwise biased text.
+Furthermore, they can generate unpredictable and factually inaccurate text or even recreate private information.
+Combining large language models with symbolic approaches (knowledge bases, knowledge graphs), which are often used in large enterprises because they can be easily edited by human experts, is a non-trivial challenge.
 Techniques for controlling and steering such outputs to better align with human values are nascent but promising.
-These models are also very expensive to train, which means that only a limited number of organizations with abundant resources in terms of funding, computing capabilities, LT experts and data can currently afford to develop and deploy such models.
+These models are also very expensive to train, which means that only a limited number of organisations with abundant resources in terms of funding, computing capabilities, LT experts and data can currently afford to develop and deploy such models.
 A growing concern is that due to unequal access to computing power, only certain firms and elite universities have advantages in modern AI research (Ahmed and Wahed, 2020).

-Moreover, computing large pre-trained models also comes with a very large carbon footprint.
+Moreover, computing large pretrained models also comes with a very large carbon footprint.
 Strubell et al. (2019) recently benchmarked model training and development costs in financial terms and estimated carbon dioxide emissions.
-While the average human is responsible for an estimated five tons of carbon dioxide per year,20 the authors trained a big neural architecture and estimated that the training process emitted 284 tons of carbon dioxide.
+While the average human is responsible for an estimated five tons of carbon dioxide per year, the authors trained a big neural architecture and estimated that the training process emitted 284 tons of carbon dioxide.
 Finally, such language models have an unusually large number of uses, from chatbots to summarization, from computer code generation to search or translation.
-Future users are likely to discover more applications, both for good (such as knowledge acquisition from electronic health records) and bad (such as generating deep fakes), making it difficult to identify and forecast their impact on society.
-As argued by Bender et al. (2021), it is important to understand the limitations of large pre-trained language models, which they call "stochastic parrots" and put their success in context.
+Future users are likely to discover more applications, and use positively (such as knowledge acquisition from electronic health records) and negatively (such as generating deep fakes), making it difficult to identify and forecast their impact on society.
+As argued by Bender et al. (2021), it is important to understand the limitations of large pretrained language models, which they call "stochastic parrots" and put their success in context.